IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Validate Dataset JSON File for a Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Validates a dataset JSON file customized for a given collection prior to creating the dataset:
+Validates a dataset JSON file customized for a given collection prior to creating the dataset.
+The validation only tests for json formatting
+and the presence of required elements:

 .. code-block:: bash